eito-fis/kinetic-rain-website/src/systems/software.md

 displayOrder: 3
 hero: '/images/how/sprint-3.jpg'
 heroAlt: 'Sprint 3 MVP'
-summary: |
-  The software we wrote.
+summary: The things we wrote.
 ---
 # Python